top of page

 Trauma/PTSD

 Sometimes, anxiety isn't just from everyday stress – it's rooted in tough experiences.
-Trauma, like accidents, abuse, or witnessing something scary, can stick with you and cause PTSD (Post-Traumatic Stress Disorder).
-Symptoms include flashbacks, nightmares, and hypervigilance.
-Understanding trauma helps you connect the dots between your experiences and your anxiety.
+Trauma, like accidents, abuse, or witnessing something scary, can stick with you and cause what many people commonly call PTSD (Post-Traumatic Stress Disorder) and what I prefer to call post-traumatic adaptation - I don't believe it is a 'disorder' at all.

 How therapy can help